TradePortProject/tradeport/docs/img/Final Report.md

 > - Network topology
 > - Environment setup (Dev, Staging, Prod)

+The physical view models the system's infrastructure and deployment topology.
+It includes:

+1. Docker Compose setup for local development with volume and network isolation
+2. Digital Ocean Droplets hosting containerized microservices for staging and production
+3. Network boundaries between public-facing frontend, internal backend services, and database with firewall and environment variables management

+This view serves infrastructure and DevOps teams concerned with scalability, reliability, and environment separation.

 #### 3.1.5 Scenarios (Use Cases)

 > This view illustrates how the system behaves in real-world usage.
 It includes: